-The NHS is prioritising the integration of mental and physical care.
+The integration of mental and physical care is a priority for the NHS.
 To achieve this will require a more flexible and sustainable workforce, who are adequately equipped with appropriate and timely knowledge and skills to deliver the best possible care for patients across mental and physical health.
 Breaking Down the Barriers is supporting NHS organisations in meeting the national CQUIN targets by:

-- Reduce A&E admissions of people with serious mental illness from community and mental health settings
+- Reducing A&E admissions of people with serious mental illness from community and mental health settings

-- Improve the experience and outcomes of people with SMI’s who present to A&E
+- Improving the experience and outcomes of people with SMI’s who present to A&E

-- Increase confidence, knowledge and skills of the NH mental health workforce in the assessment and management of physical health in patients with acute and long-term conditions
+- Increasing confidence, knowledge and skills of the NH mental health workforce in the assessment and management of physical health in patients with acute and long-term conditions

-- Increase confidence and knowledge across GP practices and staff dealing with children and adolescents who present with mental health and learning disabilities needs.
+- Increasing confidence and knowledge across GP practices and staff dealing with children and adolescents who present with mental health and learning disabilities needs.